-VR headset and App users will reach an elevation of 30 metres to look down upon The London Mastaba from a bird’s eye view as well as see the temporary sculpture virtually at different times of day, experiencing the work from sunrise to sunset.
+VR headset and App users will reach an elevation of 35 metres to look down upon The London Mastaba from a bird’s eye view.
 Exploring 40,000 square foot of London’s Hyde Park they can walk across the water to experience it up close or even climb on top of it in virtual space.
-Complementing the physical sculpture, installed in London’s Serpentine Lake, the VR and 360° video offer provides an interactive dimension to The London Mastaba whether accessed on-site in Hyde Park or from elsewhere in the world.
+Complementing the physical sculpture, installed in London’s Serpentine Lake, the 360° video provides an interactive dimension to The London Mastaba whether accessed on-site in Hyde Park or from elsewhere in the world.

 About Acute Art

 Acute Art works with today’s most compelling artists, bringing together technology and artistic vision.
 Currently working across virtual and augmented realities, it produces original digital artworks and makes these accessible to everyone through its website, free app and creative collaborations.
 The company also works as a digital art laboratory, exploring new mediums for experimental art-making and identifying creative ways for it to be experienced and displayed.